Mountain Apollo Facts

 Mountain Apollo Physical Description

-The amazing Mountain Apollo garners a great deal of attention, and deservedly so.
+The amazing Mountain Apollo garners a great deal of attention from its observers, and deservedly so.
 Yet that’s not just due to its scientific interest.
 It’s also quite popular for its sheer beauty.
 Not content to rely on that alone, however, Nature also blessed it with some respectable dimensions.

-Like many Lepidoptera, this marvel of the insect world displays a certain degree of the physiological characteristic of sexual dimorphism.
+Like many Lepidoptera around the world, this gorgeous marvel of the insect world displays a certain degree of the physiological characteristic of sexual dimorphism.
 In its specific case, though, this trait manifests itself in terms of simple size.
-More precisely, females grow slightly larger.
+More precisely, females attain a slightly larger size.

 That tendency to vary in overall appearance also extends to their color patterns, as well.
-Known as polymorphism, this varies between individuals, wholly independent of gender.
-It also occurs in larger groupings, depending upon their precise geographical location.
+Known as polymorphism, this trait therefore varies between individuals, wholly independent of their gender.
+It also occurs in larger groupings, mainly depending upon their precise geographical location.

 In general, however, both sexes of the Mountain Apollo present the same patterns of color.
 The wings display a background of white.
 Intriguingly, along the edges of all wings this appears almost translucent.
-From there, however, the pattern changes dramatically.
+From there, however, the pattern of coloration changes quite dramatically.

-That’s because the forewings each display five large, black eyespots.
+That’s because the forewings of the wonder each display five large, black eyespots.
 Two additional such spots appear on the hindwings.
 They usually develop as bright red, but sometimes show as orange.
 These also vary in size and exact form between individuals of the amazing species.

 - Kingdom: Animalia